This BLOG On Secured Credit Cards To Re-Establish Credit Was UPDATED And PUBLISHED On September 30th, 2019

 For a lender to consider credit tradelines, the following requirements need to be met:

 - Have at least 12 months payment history

-Active revolving credit accounts instantly boosts credit scores for consumers who have no credit accounts on their credit report.
+Active revolving credit accounts instantly boost credit scores for consumers who have no credit accounts on their credit report.

 - One credit card account can easily boost credit scores by 30 points or more